Article 15 Disciplinary Procedures in the Military

 Summary Courts-Martial

-Military service members have a limited set of rights at a summary court-martial.
+Military service members have a basic set of rights at a summary court-martial.
 They will be allowed to present witnesses and evidence, and they are free to remain silent without an inference of their guilt.
-They have a right to know the maximum possible sentence before the proceedings begin, and they can plead guilty or not guilty.
+They have a right to know the maximum possible sentence, and they can plead guilty or not guilty.
 They also have a right to make a statement or present further evidence to support a reduction in their penalties if they are found guilty.
 (They can ask to defer any part of their sentence that involves confinement.)
 They have a right to appeal if they are found guilty, using a copy of the trial record.
 The Military Rules of Evidence apply in these proceedings, so there are limits on the admissibility of evidence that are similar to the limits in civilian courts.